A Man Writes...

 Feminism for Women is conditioned by personal experience.
 You can’t be Julie Bindel (and not just because that identity is taken) – and not believe that male sexuality is intrinsically predatory and sadistic, that men are largely obnoxious and cruel, and that the enemy of emancipation is groupthink – Stepford wives playing their part alongside feckless husbands.

 Julie Bindel has suffered too much discrimination and been too immersed in the worst manifestations of male/female power relations to believe anything else.
 This is not everyone’s experience of course.
 Yours truly was a victim of coercive control from a female partner, and yes, violence at a young age – and I’ve known the prejudice and behaviour aimed at those on their own.
 This is not, as Julie imagines, merely the product of patriarchy threatened by female individuality.
 Society is unforgiving of individuality full stop.
 Women sometimes tyrannise men.
-This man has no more idea that it means to feel like a man that Julie does a woman.
+This man has no more idea what it means to feel like a man that Julie does a woman.
 The problem with books like Feminism… is that the gulf between the sexes is imagined to be wide – each sex exceptional – whereas reality does not always recognise such tribal distinctions.

 “What they don’t understand” is the author’s refrain of choice.
 She repeats it often.
 But what Julie doesn’t understand is that we’re people first, men and women second.
 When you’re looking for patterns of behaviour in groups like violent men and political activists – a narrow subset of society, that may not be apparent.